Used vs. Certified Pre-Owned Liquid Handlers: Know Before You Buy

 Essential considerations for ensuring the right solution for your lab

-Whether you’re running high-throughput screening, genomic assays, or routine sample prep. automated liquid handling systems are a backbone of modern labs.
+Automated liquid handling systems are a backbone of modern labs—whether you’re running high-throughput screening, genomic assays, or routine sample prep.
 These instruments save time, reduce human error, and support reproducibility.
 But new liquid handlers can be expensive, and many labs turn to the secondary market to expand their automation capacity.
-The big question that surfaces is whether you should you buy used or certified pre-owned (CPO)?
+The big question: should you buy used or certified pre-owned (CPO)?

 Used Liquid Handlers: Lower Cost, Higher Risk